About Us

 We always have domestic cats available for adoption; however, our small exotics and hybrids are permanent residents.

 Avalo welcomes visitors of all ages by appointment.
+Please call for an appointment, as we may be away or busy with daily chores

 House Front